Exact holographic tensor networks for the Motzkin spin chain: Construction of renormalization tensor network via U(1)-symmetric tensors

-One may then repeat this coarse-graining transformation, consisting of disentangling with the MPO formed from $G$ tensors and then blocking with the $W$.
-Notice that the magnitude of U(1) individual charges carried on the indices of the $G$ and $W$ tensors doubles with each coarse-graining step, but the content of these tensors otherwise remains unchanged.
-The output index on the final isometry, after taking $\log_2(N)$ coarse-graining steps where $N$ is assumed to be a power of 2, is fixed in the $n = 0$ state to ensure that the network is in the total spin $S_z = 0$ sector, see Fig.~\ref{fig:Network}.
+One may then repeat this coarse graining transformation, consisting of disentangling with the MPO formed from $G$ tensors and then blocking with the $W$.
+Notice that the magnitude of U(1) individual charges carried on the indices of the $G$ and $W$ tensors doubles with each coarse graining step, but the content of these tensors otherwise remains unchanged.
+The output index on the final isometry, after taking $\log_2(N)$ coarse graining steps where $N$ is assumed to be a power of 2, is fixed in the $n = 0$ state to ensure that the network is in the total spin $S_z = 0$ sector, see Fig.~\ref{fig:Network}.
 Thus our goal is completed: we have an $S_z = 0$ holographic network that (i) is constructed entirely from $\delta$-symmetric tensors and (ii) is boundary-locked, which implies that it represents an equal weighted superposition of all states in the total spin $S_z = 0$ sector.

-In comparing the network derived in this appendix, Fig.~\ref{fig:Network}(a), to that derived in the main text, Fig.~\ref{fig:rntndefs}, one sees that they both have an equivalent structure, with the $G$ and $W$ tensors derived in this appendix substituting for the $B$ and $T$ tensors in Fig.~\ref{fig:rntndefs}.
-However, upon expressing the $G$ and $W$ tensors in the `tiling' representation used in the main text, see Fig.~\ref{fig:Compare}(a-b), it is seen that they correspond to a different set of tiles than do the $B$ tensors, Fig.~\ref{fig:TN2defs}, and the $T$ tensors, Fig.~\ref{fig:rntndefs}.
-Nevertheless, a component-wise analysis of all permissible tilings reveals that the product of two $G$ and a $W$ tensor is identical to the product of two $B$ and a $T$ tensor, as depicted in Fig.~\ref{fig:Compare}(c).
+In comparing the network derived in this appendix, Fig.~{\ref{fig:Network}(a)}, to that derived in the main text, Fig.~\ref{fig:rntndefs}, one sees that they both have an equivalent structure, with the $G$ and $W$ tensors derived in this appendix substituting for the $B$ and $T$ tensors in Fig.~\ref{fig:rntndefs}.
+However, upon expressing the $G$ and $W$ tensors in the `tiling' representation used in the main text, see Fig.~{\ref{fig:Compare}(a-b)}, it is seen that they correspond to a different set of tiles than do the $B$ tensors, Fig.~\ref{fig:TN2defs}, and the $T$ tensors, Fig.~\ref{fig:rntndefs}.
+Nevertheless, a component-wise analysis of all permissible tilings reveals that the product of two $G$ and a $W$ tensor is identical to the product of two $B$ and a $T$ tensor, as depicted in Fig.~{\ref{fig:Compare}(c)}.
 Thus one indeed concludes that the network constructed in this appendix is ultimately equivalent to that of the main text.